 2. Minerva McGonagall

-My only complaint about Minerva McGonagall, the tough love source for generations of budding wizards and witches, is that she has zero personal life.
+My only complaint about Minerva McGonagall, the source of tough love for generations of budding wizards and witches, is that she has zero personal life.
 Workaholic tendencies aside, McGonagall is the rock of Hogwarts.
 She's just as wise as Dumbledore but without the flightiness.
 That school wouldn't be standing without her.

 1. Hermione Granger

 The brightest witch of her age!
 Hermione Granger has such an arc over the course of the eight Harry Potter films.
 She comes to Hogwarts ready to put her head down and get to work, but quickly adapts to a world that sometimes requires more action than study.
-Hermione doesn't drop her own interests completely though.
-It's her exhaustive reading that saves Ron and Harry's skin plenty of times.
+Hermione doesn't drop her own interests completely, though; it's her exhaustive reading that saves Ron and Harry's skin plenty of times.
 She's just as strong as she is smart.
 Ron mopes about her date with Krum, and Hermione reminds him that he has no claim over her.
 She doesn't prize compassion over victory and encourages her friends to stop and think before they storm into danger.
 And she bloodies Malfoy's nose after he dares call her a "mudblood."
 Hermione wasn't even born into the wizarding world, but she walks around it like she owns the place.